Our UK offices support vibration, dynamics and noise needs in Europe and Africa, with teams in Southampton, Glasgow and Edinburgh.

 With over 25 years of consultancy experience, he has worked on projects from FEED through detailed design, construction, commissioning and operations, including on-site troubleshooting.
 He has also been involved in a number of Joint Industry Projects developing greater understanding of industry problems, and generating industry standard guidelines.
 Jonathan will lead the business development activities within the team.

 Mark Hutchinson, PhD, will become operations manager of Wood Group's UK vibration team.

 Mark has over 30 years of specialized engineering experience in oil and gas and renewable energy.
-He specialises in structural integrity, FEA, fitness-for-service assessments, advanced materials, fatigue and fracture mechanics and failure analysis.
+He specializes in structural integrity, FEA, fitness-for-service assessments, advanced materials, fatigue and fracture mechanics and failure analysis.
 Over the last few years he has been working on new computational analysis techniques for FFS Level 3 assessments of corroded, eroded and damaged pipelines and risers.
-He is a fellow of the Institute of Mechanical Engineers, and chartered as a mechanical engineer, naval architect, european engineer and professional manager.
+He is a fellow of the Institute of Mechanical Engineers, and chartered as a mechanical engineer, naval architect, European engineer and professional manager.